nationalarchives/front-end-development-guide/README.md

 ## Introduction

 This repository outlines a development approach that will support us in delivering high quality, inclusive and maintainable digital services while achieving a good balance between innovation and effective use of our development capability.
-It is a living, open tool to which we should all contribute.
+It is a living, open tool to which we should all contribute and is also comprehensively reviewed each year (See details of the [2016 review](reviews/2016-review.md) here).

 The [development guide](/development-guide.md) is presented as sequential checkpoints and can be used as a companion to the development process.
 Each section includes related peer review checks.
-This is accompanied by a [peer review checklist](/peer-review-template.md) with corresponding sections including:
+This is accompanied by a [peer review checklist](/peer-review-checklist.md) with corresponding sections including:

  * A section for comments from the peer reviewer.
  * A section for developer(s) comments.